FrancoSpeziali/html-js-asteroids-solution/DOCS/CHALLENGING.md

 > Hint: Don't put your logic in one method.
 Separate it into multiple methods, and use class properties to share information between them

-## Assignment 8 - Multiple asteroids
+## Task 8 - Multiple asteroids

 One asteroid is not enough!
 Let's add more, to make it more interesting.

 1. Add a new asteroid (or multiple asteroids) in the browser at an interval of your choosing.

-## Assignment 9 - What other improvements would you make?
+## Task 9 - What other improvements would you make?

 1. Add a title to the page

 2. Clean up the styles

-## Assignment 10 - Collision!
+## Task 10 - Collision!

 How might you detect if a collision occurs between an asteroid and the player?